Renting commercial property in Ontario

 - other business details that have been negotiated between the landlord and the tenant

-Since every commercial lease is different, think carefully about the space and services needed to operate your business and make sure they are covered.
+Since every commercial lease is different, think carefully about the space and services needed for your business and make sure they are covered.
 For example, if you need to renovate a commercial space for a restaurant, make sure the lease outlines who will pay for the improvements.

 It can also be helpful to speak with a lawyer about how to negotiate and draw up a lease that meets your needs.